mzizi-io/Portfolio-Construction/README.md

 - Asset allocation strategies

 ## Features
-- Portfolio performance and risk indicators which goes from \textit{annaualized portfolio return and volatility, sharpe ratio} to \textit{maximum drawdown, VaR, CVaR etc...}
+- Portfolio performance and risk indicators which goes from *annaualized portfolio return and volatility, sharpe ratio* to *maximum drawdown, VaR, CVaR etc...*

-- Classical optimization techniques
+- Classical portfolio optimization techniques
-  - Efficient risk
+  - **Efficient risk** : hfshglsmhgslhgsm vshmshgshgmlssgjslgs
-  - Global minimum variance
+  - **Global minimum variance**
-  - Maximum sharpe ratio portfolio
+  - **Maximum sharpe ratio portfolio**
-  - Equally-weighted portfolio
+  - **Equally-weighted portfolio**

 ## To do / Improvement
 This project is ongoing and there is still a lot to do in order to cover all aspects of portfolio management.
 Hereafter, some ideas / techniques and methods I will implement very soon: